Learn more about WildEarth Guardians Internship Opportunities

 WildEarth Guardians’ Intern Program offers opportunities to students and recent graduates to learn and work in our four program areas (wildlife, wild places, wild rivers, and climate and energy) and in each of our legal, policy, organizing, communications, and development departments.
 We are committed to providing interns with real world experience and quality mentorship from one of our many exceptional staff members.
 We hope you will consider sharing your skills and passion with us in the fight for a more just and sustainable planet.

-Why spend the summer or semester with WildEarth Guardians?
+Why Choose an Internship with WildEarth Guardians?

 WildEarth Guardians is a west-wide nonprofit environmental advocacy organization headquartered in Santa Fe, NM with offices in Denver, CO, Missoula, MT, Boise, ID, Seattle, WA, and Tucson, AZ.
 With a 33-year history of bold environmental action, we wage innovative legal, political, and grassroots campaigns to protect and restore wildlife, wild places, wild rivers, and community health in the American West.